 13. Entitlement to appear, and representation

-[(1) repealed]
+[(1) deleted]

 (2) The State Administrative Tribunal may —

 (a) hear any person who, in the opinion of the Tribunal, has a proper interest in proceedings commenced under this Act;

 (b) adjourn any hearing and direct that notice of proceedings commenced under this Act be given to any person who in the opinion of the Tribunal should be given the opportunity to be heard.